rosscooperman/marked-rails/README.md

 ## Versioning Conventions

 The least significant digits are gem-specific.
 Everything before those digits are marked versions.
-For example: marked-rails 0.2.8.0 tracks marked 0.2.8 - if we make a mistake in the gem, withoug having to touch the library - we'd release 0.2.8.1
+For example: marked-rails 0.2.8.0 tracks marked 0.2.8 - if we make a mistake in the gem, without having to touch the library - we'd release 0.2.8.1.

 ## Contributing

-Feel free to open an issue ticket if you find something that could be improved.
+Feel free to open an issue if you find something that could be improved.
 A couple notes:

 * If it's an issue pertaining to the marked javascript, please report it to the [marked project](https://github.com/chjj/marked).
 * If the marked scripts are outdated (i.e. maybe a new version of marked was released yesterday), feel free to open an issue and prod us to get that thing updated.

 ## Acknowledgements